tldr-pages/tldr/pages/common/ps.md

 `ps auxww`

-- Search for a process that matches a string (the brackets filter out `grep` itself):
+- Search for a process that matches a string (the brackets will prevent `grep` from matching itself):

 `ps aux | grep {{[s]tring}}`